 Saint Sauveur-le-Vicomte Castle is a partially-ruined 11th century French fortress in Normandy, France.
 The castle was besieged twice during the Hundred Years’ War.
-Today, the picturesque castle is open to the public and is listed as a Monument Historique by the French Ministry of Culture.
+Today, the picturesque castle is open to the public and since 1840 has been listed as a Monument Historique by the French Ministry of Culture.

 The Saint Sauveur-le-Vicomte Castle was built between the 11th and 12th centuries in Normandy.
 In this period, the Normans invaded and conquered England, establishing the Angevin Empire of England and much of France.
 The Duchy of Normandy was the most powerful duchy of Western Europe around the 11th century, imposing feudal rule that allowed dukes to collect taxes, raise armies and arm knights, as well as building castles.

 Saint Sauveur-le-Vicomte Castle was built by Godefroy d’Harcourt, Baron of St. Sauveur, as a fortified enceinte, consisting of wall towers and curtain walls that enclosed the massive keep.
 The castle was besieged twice during the Hundred Years’ War: a series of conflicts between the Plantagenets and Lancasters of England and the House of Valois, over the ability to rule France.